obelab/JordanFallsWshShare/README.md

 RStan_codes_WRR.R- RStan code needed to run the models.
 The "rstan" (https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started) and "rstudioapi" packages need to be installed prior to running the models.
 # Example
-Step 1: Install the packages.
+Step 1: Install the required packages.

 Step 2: Run the "stanmodelcode_annual" for the annual model.